go101/immutable-value-proposal/README.md

 Please note that,
 * the notation `[]*chan T.fixed` can only mean `([]*chan T).fixed`, whereas `[]*chan (T.fixed)`, `[]*((chan T).fixed)` and `[]((*chan T).fixed)` are all invalid notations.
-* the respective immutable types of no-reference types (inclunding basic types, struct types with only fields of no-reference types and array type with no-reference element types) are the mutable types themselves.
+* the respective immutable types of no-reference types (including basic types, struct types with only fields of no-reference types and array type with no-reference element types) are the mutable types themselves.

 A notation `v.(fixed)` is introduced to convert a value `v` to a `*.fixed` value.